Inward Glance

 • What would I need to remove or change to make this habit easier?

-"I want to build a daily habit list for my LifePrint.
-The SPIRE pillars are Spiritual, Physical, Intellectual, Relational, and Emotional — plus a Journals category for the three daily journals (intention, imagine + one step, glimmers and gratitude).
-My life context: [describe your life — age, work situation, family, health, what you're trying to change].
+"I am designing a plan for my life and want to build a daily habit list.
+The structure of my plan uses the SPIRE pillars for goal setting which are: Spiritual, Physical, Intellectual, Relational, and Emotional — plus a Journals category for the three daily journals (intention, imagine + one step, glimmers and gratitude).
+My life context: [describe your life — age, work situation, family, well-being, what you're trying to change].
 Based on this, suggest 8–12 specific daily habits — each with a name, a short subtitle (what exactly I do), and which SPIRE pillar it belongs to.
 Make them small enough to do consistently, not aspirational.
-Avoid vague habits like 'exercise more.'"
+Avoid vague habits like 'exercise more'.
+Here is what each SPIRE pillar means: Spiritual — Purpose, meaning, and presence.
+Nature, meditation, stillness, beauty.
+Physical — Your body and how you care for it.
+Movement, sleep, food, hydration.
+Intellectual — Learning, creativity, curiosity.
+Reading, travel, making things.
+Relational — The people who matter.
+Deepening connections, showing up, belonging.
+Emotional — Your inner life, equanimity, and security.
+Financial, psychological, creative."

 Step 3 · Set goals by SPIRE pillar